Search this site

 Dissertation

-My dissertation is in the neo-Fregean philosophy of language and mind.
-I develop a novel account of Fregean thoughts and Fregean truth.
+In the first three chapters of my dissertation, I develop a novel account of Fregean thoughts and Fregean truth.
 My starting point is the fact that one cannot think a thought of the form X that p (such as A believes that p or it is true that p) without thinking the very thought p that it is about.
 I argue on this basis that the senses of predicates are functions, with a particular focus on the sense of the truth-predicate.
+In the fourth chapter, I do exegetical work.
+I attend to the significance of Frege's object/concept distinction for his conception of logic.

 Google Sites